IMPORTANT RESOURCES

 Departmental Student Employment

-- Course Assistant information – we hire a small army to help with almost every course in the department.
+- Course Assistant information – We hire a small army to help with almost every course in the department.
 Students must be rehired for each semester they work as a course assistant.

 Johns Hopkins offers a host of resources where students can ask for and receive help on a variety of topics.